-Utilities and energy retailers face numerous serious challenges, foremost meeting customer expectations set beyond their own industry and facing off with new market entrants.
-Aside from the need to lower the cost to serve, companies are now focused on improving customer satisfaction and net promoter scores (NPS) in competitive markets, lowering customer effort scores (CES), enhancing customer lifetime value, and lowering customer acquisition costs.
-This requires significant investments in reshaping their business processes to be truly customer centric in both competitive and regulated markets.
+Utilities and energy retailers face numerous serious challenges, foremost among them, meeting customer expectations set beyond their own industry and facing off with new market entrants.
+Aside from the need to lower the cost to serve, companies are now focused on improving customer satisfaction and net promoter scores in competitive markets, lowering customer effort scores, enhancing customer lifetime value, and lowering customer acquisition costs.
+This requires significant investments in reshaping their business processes to be truly customer-centric in both competitive and regulated markets.
 The IDC Energy Insights: Worldwide Utilities Customer Experience Strategies service is designed to help utilities and energy retailers servicing customers in competitive and regulated markets at the worldwide level (including electricity, gas, and water).
-The service provides exclusive research and direct access to experts providing guidance to make the right IT investments to achieve end-to-end omni-channel customer journeys, 360-degree customer views, and enhanced CX analytics for both the B2B and B2C markets.
+The service provides exclusive research and direct access to experts providing guidance to make the right IT investments to achieve end-to-end omnichannel customer journeys, 360-degree customer views, and enhanced CX analytics for the B2B and B2C markets.

 IDC Energy Insights: Worldwide Utilities Customer Experience Strategies